setms/book/docs/requirements/analysis.md

 }
 ```

-Some alternatives exist as well.
+Some alternatives flows exist as well.
 An external system rather than a person may issue a command:

 ```dot process